2-Buckets/Backup/README.md

 _Hello there.
 I see you have stumbled upon this repo.
-Lets get one thing out of the way real quick, I'm not a pro at scripting, I just so it in my free time.
+Lets get one thing out of the way real quick, I'm not a pro at scripting, I just do it in my free time.
 I plan on doing this professionally, but with my adhd I don't know if I could keep my attention to focus on one thing for long amounts of time like that._

 This is mainly used for backing up scripts that I make for Roblox.
 If you have any questions, or would like to have me make you a script, then please, contact me at **2_Buckets@proton.me** or at **2_Bucketsᙠ#4251** on discord.
 If you want to just stop by and say hi, feel free to do so, I don't mind the company much.
 Anyways, I've talked for long enough.